bepaald/signalbackup-tools/README.md

  $ sh BUILDSCRIPT.sh
 ```

+Alternatively, a Dockerfile has been kindly provided by David J. Meier, and is available at his gitlab page: https://gitlab.com/splatops/cntn-signalbackup-tools.

 If you manage to compile it for Windows, please let me know.
 I have tried cross compiling, but (in spite of no errors) it has worked only once a long time ago.

 **Running**